DomainDrivenArchitecture/dda-liferay-crate/README.md

 ```

-For `Secret` you can find more adapters in dda-palet-commons.
+Instead of plain passwords, you can use the possibilities of other **secrets**.
+For more information about this topic, please refer to [dda-pallet-commons](https://github.com/DomainDrivenArchitecture/dda-pallet-commons/blob/master/doc/secret_spec.md).

 #### Use Integration
 The dda-liferay-crate provides easy access to the required installation and configuration process.